 Visiting the Eiffel Tower more in depth

-GOOD TO KNOW: You need to purchase your summit tickets in advance, because you can’t buy them once you are already in the tower – you would have to get out and get back in line at the ticket counter to get tickets to the summit.
+GOOD TO KNOW: You need to purchase your summit tickets in advance, because you can’t buy them once you are already in the tower – you would have to get out and get back in line at the ticket office to get tickets to the summit.

 Continue reading to discover how to get Eiffel Tower tickets and skip the lines.

 7 Smart Ways To Get Eiffel Tower Tickets And Skip The Lines